hanabi/hanabi.github.io/Empty_Clues.md

-# Extra Emtpy Clue Conventions for the Hyphen-ated Framework
+# Emtpy Clue Conventions for the Hyphen-ated Framework

 ### A Short History of Empty Clues